-- Ric Hochet Wall – Located on Rue du Bon Secours, the Ric Hochet Wall is dedicated to the 1950s comic hero, Ric Hochet, a savvy reporter whose adventures includes outsmarting charlatans.
+- Ric Hochet Wall – Located on Rue du Bon Secours, the Ric Hochet Wall is dedicated to the 1950s comic hero, Ric Hochet, a savvy reporter whose adventures include outsmarting charlatans.
 Painted by G. Oreopoulos and D. Vandegeerde in 1994, the Ric Hochet Wall is a real treasure.

-- Odilon Verjus – The Rue des Capucins holds the stylish larger than life mural of Odilon Verjus as he helps Josephine Baker down off a ledge.
+- Odilon Verjus – The Rue des Capucins holds the stylish larger-than-life mural of Odilon Verjus as he helps Josephine Baker down off a ledge.
 This comic strip is dedicated to the adventures of the missionary, Odilon Verjus, and his timid helper Laurent de Boismenu.
 Created by Larent Verron, this comic strip often included real-life characters and events, such as Edith Piaf and John Wayne.

 - Lucky Luke -The legendary character from the wild, wild, west, LuckyLuke, calls 40 Rue de la Buanderie his home.
 His murals feature his loyal sidekick, Jolly Jumper, the four Dalton brothers, and his little dog.
 Painted by Morris, Lucky Luke murals are one of the cutest of Brussels street art.

 - Broussaille and his girlfriend – The character of the nature enthusiast, Broussaille was created by Frank Pé.
 He is featured on Rue de Marché au Charbon, walking hand in hand with his girlfriend.

 - The Smurfs – Recently, the little blue Smurfs celebrated their 60th birthday.
 Created by cartoonist Pierre Culliford in 1958, the Smurfs took the world by storm.
 Brussels celebrated its birthday by dedicating the brand new Smurf mural opposite the central station.